backupbrew/switchbrew/Account services.md

 | 2   | GetDeviceAccountId               |                                                          |
 | 50  | RegisterNotificationTokenAsync   | Returns an [\#IAsyncContext](#IAsyncContext "wikilink"). |
 | 51  | UnregisterNotificationTokenAsync | Returns an [\#IAsyncContext](#IAsyncContext "wikilink"). |

+# UserData

+This is a 0x80-byte struct.

+# ProfileBase

+This is a 0x38-byte struct.

 [Category:Services](Category:Services "wikilink")